SAP/luigi/container/examples/README.md

       context='{"content":"some extra content"}'
     ></luigi-compound-container>
 ```
 The *compoundConfig* parameter works similar to the [compound parameter](https://docs.luigi-project.io/docs/navigation-parameters-reference?section=compound).
-It is used to configure your compound microfrontend structure by letting you arrange a customizable grid layout of the microfrontends.
+It lets you arrange microfrontends in a customizable grid layout.
 In this example we have 2 columns and 4 web components.

 ```
     yourCompoundContainerElement.compoundConfig = {